 In this entry of the Los Angeles neighborhood blog, we will cover Elysian Valley.
-To vote for a neighborhood, go here.
-To vote for a Los Angeles County community go here.
-To vote for Orange County communities, go here.

 Elysium, in the Greek religion, was the part of the Underworld reserved for heroes.
 It includes the Elysian Plains and the Elysian Fields.
 Elysian Valley, however, is mostly populated by Latinos and Asians, both heroic and not.
 The demographic of the neighborhood is roughly 61% Latino, 26% Asian and 10% white.

 The neighborhood is fairly green and lush.
-Although many homes sit on dirt yards, the streets are lined with trees and the LA River that borders it is almost like a jungle.
+Although many homes sit on dirt yards, the streets are lined with trees and the Los Angeles River that borders it is almost like a jungle.
 At any time of the day, there are people fishing its waters, although orange foam makes me wonder if that’s such a good idea.
 There are abundant carp, ducks, cormorants, herons and the occasional crawdaddy.

 The neighborhood is a mix of residential and industrial.
 There are no commercial spaces in the neighborhood’s interior aside from one market, the Lovely Service Market.
 On the northern border there are a few places along Fletcher including Altamirano Records and Mazda Miata Specialist.
 When the 5 was constructed in the 1950s, many residents of Elysian Valley were displaced and the commercial corridor that helped the neighborhood thrive in the 1930s withered and died.
 There is a sliver of the old main drag along Riverside, which is home to Won’s Market, Paramount Pest Control, Rick’s Drive-In, Warren Animal Hospital and Coco’s.